-Each person is unique in their traits, characteristics, body shape, posture, and facial structure, inheriting half of a person’s genes from the mother and the other half from the father.
-The genetic makeup of every individual is full of instructions covering every aspect of our physical shape, structure, along with our vulnerabilities to certain diseases.
+Each person is unique in their traits, characteristics, body shape, posture, and facial structure.
+You inherit half of your genes from your mother and the other half from your father.
+The genetic makeup of every individual is full of instructions covering every aspect of your physical shape, structure, along with our vulnerabilities to certain diseases.

-Throughout our lives, we may find ourselves at risk for a different set of conditions than the person sitting next to us, based on the genetics passed down from one generation to the next.
-Sleep Apnea is no different.
-Some of us are more prone to developing certain Sleep Apnea risk factors than others, and the risk factors can be what ultimately causes Sleep Apnea1.
+Throughout your life, you may find yourself at risk for a different set of conditions than the person sitting next to you, based on the genetics passed down from one generation to the next.
+Sleep apnea is no different.
+Some of us are more prone to developing certain sleep apnea risk factors than others, and the risk factors can be what ultimately causes sleep apnea.

 Is Snoring Hereditary?

-These were the results from a study published in the medical journal Chest in 1995.
-The study examined the incidence of snoring and whether or not current snorers had any family history of snoring.
-The study found that many participants with a family history of snoring were more likely to snore than ones with no family history of snoring.
-The results of the research mean there’s a genetic component to snoring that can be passed to the next generation2.
+In a landmark 1995 study published in the medical journal Chest, researchers examined the incidence of snoring and whether or not current snorers had any family history of snoring.
+The study found that many participants with a family history of snoring were more likely to snore than ones with no family history of snoring, meaning there’s a hereditary component to snoring that can be passed to the next generation.